Set Up the Uyuni for Retail Environment

 • TERMINALS if this group exists.

-In case you plan to use the branch server as a monitoring server with Prometheus, be aware that Prometheus demands additional hardware resources.
+In case you plan to use the branch server container host as a monitoring server with Prometheus, be aware that Prometheus demands additional hardware resources.
 For more information about installing Prometheus, see Monitoring with Prometheus and Grafana.

-4. Configure Services for Saltboot
+4. Configure Network Services for Saltboot

 Saltboot technology is used to deploy POS images to the terminals.
 Saltboot consists of saltboot enabled initrd (build as part of POS images) and saltboot Salt states.